Images Back End

 functions, add the following new routes to the routes

-array in router/router.go
+array in main.go

 :